Oakland Seaport: Early history

 In 1852, the year of Oakland's incorporation as a town by the California State Legislature, large shipping wharves were constructed along the Oakland Estuary, which was dredged to create a viable shipping channel.
 22 years later, in 1874, the previously dredged shipping channel was deepened to make Oakland a deep-water port.

 In the late 19th century, Southern Pacific was granted exclusive rights to the port.
 In January 1906, a small work party employed by the Western Pacific Railroad built a crossing over the Southern Pacific line to connect the Western Pacific mainline with trackage built on an area of the landfill.
 This act was protested by Southern Pacific and later upheld in court.
 The court ruled that all landfills since the date of the agreement did not belong to Southern Pacific, ending their monopoly.

-In 1921, a channel was dug thirty feet deep at mean low water from the bay to Brooklyn Basin, a distance of four and three quarters miles, and then a channel twenty-five feet deep around the basin and eighteen feet to San Leandro Bay, an added distance of four miles (6 km).
 The port was not officially named the Port of Oakland until 1927, under the leadership of the newly organized Board of Port Commissioners.

-Under the Rivers and Harbors Act of 1922, the project produced a channel thirty feet deep and 800 feet wide through the shoal south of Yerba Buena Island, narrowing to 600 feet at the end of the Oakland jetties, widening the estuary channel to 600 feet to Webster Street, dredging the south channel basin to thirty feet and a turning basin, then thirty feet to Park Street, at a cost to the federal government of $6 million.

 In 1962, the Port of Oakland began to admit container ships.
 Container traffic greatly increased the amount of cargo loaded and unloaded at the port.
 By the late 1960s, the Port of Oakland was the second-largest port in the world in terms of container tonnage.
 However, depth and navigation restrictions in San Francisco Bay limited its capacity, and by the late 1970s, it had been supplanted by the Ports of Los Angeles and Long Beach as the major container port on the West Coast.

 During an expansion of the port in the late 1960s, fill material was added to what remained of the old Southern Pacific mole.
 The fill came largely from the concurrent excavation of the Berkeley Hills Tunnel during the construction of the BART system.
 The BART trunk line also crosses over part of the port, and the east portal of the Transbay Tube that carries BART trains from Oakland to San Francisco lies within the port.